-Alex works in MDRC’s higher education policy area.
-He directs projects, leads the design of evaluations and the analysis of student outcomes, and helps with outreach to policymakers, practitioners, and other stakeholders in higher education.
-Alex is currently MDRC’s project director for the Center for the Analysis of Postsecondary Readiness, a national center to study developmental (remedial) education, funded by the Institute for Education Sciences in the U.S. Department of Education.
-He was previously project director for the evaluation of the Achieving the Dream initiative.
-He is currently a lead researcher on the Performance-Based Scholarship Demonstration, Aid Like A Paycheck, the New Mathways Project, a national survey of two- and four- year colleges, and the Behavioral Interventions to Advance Self-Sufficiency project sponsored by the Administration for Families and Children of the U.S. Department of Health and Human Services.
+Mayer is Director for MDRC’s Postsecondary Education policy area.
+He directs research studies, develops new projects, and conducts outreach to policymakers, practitioners, and other stakeholders.
+Alex is Principal Investigator for Text Ed, a project to develop, implement, and test a text messaging intervention for clients of Educational Opportunity Centers across the country.
+He is co-Principal Investigator for the Center for the Analysis of Postsecondary Readiness, a national center to study developmental (remedial) education, which includes three major studies: a nationally representative descriptive study of developmental education; a random assignment evaluation of the Dana Center Mathematics Pathways; and a random assignment evaluation of a new method to assess students’ college-readiness using multiple measures.
+Alex is also Project Director for a study of Integrated Planning and Advising for Student Success, an initiative to better integrate data and technology in student advising.
+He was previously Project Director for the evaluation of the Achieving the Dream initiative, and has been a lead researcher on the Performance-Based Scholarship Demonstration, Aid Like A Paycheck, and the Behavioral Interventions to Advance Self-Sufficiency project, among others.
 Prior to joining MDRC, Alex cofounded and led a small nonprofit organization for public schools in San Francisco and also worked as a software engineer and consultant.
 He holds a BS with double majors in physics and mathematics from the College of William and Mary and a PhD in political science from the University of California, Davis.